JFerguson1903/Unit9-HW/Develop/SAMPLEREADME.md

 ## Usage

-This is not the droid you are looking for
+This is not an actual repo or project but if it were we could imagine it would be pretty kickass!

 ## Credits

-Han Solo
+Han Solo, Jabba the Hut, & Jengo Fett.

 ## License